websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/about-collections-and-collection-pages.md

 You can display collection using a [Collection Page](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-page) or a [Collection Display Fragment](./displaying-collections-and-collection-pages.md#displaying-collections-using-a-collection-display-fragment).

-A Collection Page is a type of page where the content is linked to a Collection.
+A Collection Page is a type of page linked to a Collection.
 Collection Pages ease the task of showing and customizing Collections.
+For example, you can quickly add new items to your Collection using a Collection page.

 ![You can display your Collection using a Collection Page](./about-collections-and-collection-pages/images/01.png)

 A Collection Display Fragment is a type of Fragment that shows a Collection.
-You can use this Fragment to show your Collection on any Content Page.
+You can use this Fragment to show your Collection on any Content Page, Page Template, or Display Page.

 ![You can show the Collection's content using a Collection Display Fragment](./about-collections-and-collection-pages/images/02.png)